 Merck & Co., Inc., Kenilworth, N.J., U.S.A. has the industry's largest immuno-oncology clinical research program.
 There are currently more than 1,000 trials studying KEYTRUDA across a wide variety of cancers and treatment settings.
 The KEYTRUDA clinical program seeks to understand the role of KEYTRUDA across cancers and the factors that may predict a patient's likelihood of benefitting from treatment with KEYTRUDA, including exploring several different biomarkers.

-KEYTRUDA® (pembrolizumab) Indications and Dosing in the U.S.
+KEYTRUDA[®] (pembrolizumab) Indications

 Melanoma